MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-configure-install-classic.md

     ![Editing the registry for the scanner to apply protection](./media/editregistry-scanner.png)

     > [!NOTE]
-    > As an image file, TIFF files support native protection and the resulting file name extension is **.ptiff.**
+    > As an image file, TIFF files support native protection and the resulting file name extension is **.ptiff**.
     >

     For files that don't support native protection, specify the file name extension as a new key, and **PFile** for generic protection.
-The resulting file name extension for the protected file is **.pfile.**
+The resulting file name extension for the protected file is **.pfile**.

 For a list of text and images file types that similarly support native protection but must be specified in the registry, see [Supported file types for classification and protection](./rms-client/client-admin-guide-file-types.md#file-types-supported-for-protection).